Marco Marra

-Marco Antonio Marra is a distinguished scientist and director of Canada's Michael Smith Genome Sciences Centre at the BC Cancer Research Centre and professor of medical genetics at the University of British Columbia (UBC).
+Marco Antonio Marra is a scientist and director of Canada's Michael Smith Genome Sciences Centre at the BC Cancer Research Centre and professor of medical genetics at the University of British Columbia (UBC).
 He also serves as UBC Canada Research Chair in Genome Science for the Canadian Institutes of Health Research and is an inductee in the Canadian Medical Hall of Fame.

 Education and early life

 Canadian born and educated, Marco Marra received a B.Sc. in molecular & cell biology and a PhD in genetics from Simon Fraser University.
 The title of his PhD thesis: "Genome analysis in Caenorhabditis elegans: Genetic and molecular identification of genes tightly linked to unc-22(IV)".

-Marra trained as a post-doctoral fellow at the Washington University School of Medicine in St Louis, Missouri.
-He went on to become Group Leader of both the EST (Express Sequence Tag) Sequencing Team and Genome Fingerprinting and Mapping Teams at Washington University in St. Louis's Genome Sequence Center (renamed the McDonnell Genome Institute).